ironworksStudio/uwuDocs/Beginner's Guide WIP.md

 ---
-title: Beginner's Guide WIP
+title: Beginner's Guide (WIP)
 layout: page
 title: "Beginner's guide WIP"
 permalink: /AGEYEWKAFFXIV/
-nav_order: 1
+nav_order: 4
 ---

 # "Althaia's Guide to Everything You Ever Wanted to Know About Final Fantasy 14"
 (Title provided by Mountain King)
 ### or how i learned to stop worrying and love the catgirls (Spice Addict)

 **This is where the disjointed bits of a big guide i'm working on will live.
 You can't send messages here, but you can at least read the WIP...
-Maybe it'll be helpful in the meantime :smiling_face_with_tear:**
+Maybe it'll be helpful in the meantime**

 ###### General Gameplay tips